 Salem Witch Trials Memorial

-- The memorial was created for the 20 tried and executed of the 156 people accused of practicing witch craft in 1962.
+- A memorial was created for the 20 tried and executed of the 156 people accused of practicing witchcraft in 1962.
 My life lies now in your hands.
 Oh Lord, help me.
 God knows I am innocent… I can deny it to my dying day.
-If I would confess I should save my life.
+If I would confess, I should save my life.
 I am wholly innocent of such wickedness.
 I do not plead guilty.

 Ropes Mansion and Garden

 - Take a self guided tour through the Ropes Mansion, a Georgian style home built in the 1720’s.
 Open Saturday and Sunday 12:00pm – 4:00pm.
 Admission is free.
 Behind the house is a Colonial Revival garden and a Free Little Library.

 - Along Essex Street are many shops and boutiques offering physic and tarot readings, souvenirs, herbs, candles, magic, and witchcraft related items.
 A cobblestone pedestrian mall is in the center of downtown lined with street vendors, restaurants, shops, and attractions.

 The Witch House

 - The Witch House was once the home of Jonathan Corwin, a politician, member of the militia, and wealthy merchant.
 First Town Selectman and Representative, Jonathan Corwin later became a judge and was involved in over 150 arrests, 19 hangings, and 1 pressing to the death during the Salem Witch Trials. $8.25 per person to enter.
 The tour is self guided.

 - The first church in Salem, founded in 1629, still holds Sunday services and church school.